Kumru Sandwich

 The Kumru Bread Roll

-The bread roll is made from a dough of wheat flour, water, baking powder and fermented chickpea yeast – note: when chickpea yeast is not used then chickpea & potato flour are added to the dough together with sugar & sunflower oil.
+The bread roll is made from a dough of wheat flour, water, baking powder and fermented chickpea yeast – note: when chickpea yeast is not used, then chickpea & potato flour is added to the dough together with sugar & sunflower oil.
 The proven dough is formed into a tapered roll resembling a dove (bird), from which it gets its name, and is given a gentle cut lengthways along the top middle.
-The dough is then dipped for several seconds into a warmed water and grape or mulberry molasses glaze and rolled or sprinkled on the topside with sesame seeds before being oven baked over wood or charcoal.
-Baked, the bread roll is approximately 16-18cm long and 4-6cm high with a light crust; it should have no signs of burning, and has a maximum shelf life of 24-hours.
+The dough is then dipped for several seconds into a warmed water, and grape or mulberry molasses glaze and rolled or sprinkled on the topside with sesame seeds before being oven-baked over wood or charcoal.
+Baked, the bread roll is approximately 16-18cm long and 4-6cm high with a light crust; it should have no signs of burning and has a maximum shelf life of 24 hours.

 Filling & Preparing the Kumru Sandwich